 Plan Modification: In the event that (a) the aggregate annual premium increases over a two year period exceed an average of 9% per year, (b) the premiums be forecast to increase 15% or more in any plan year or, (c) the premiums in any year trigger excise taxes as established under provisions of the PPACA, or any similar future legislation, the Company and Union will meet and select changes, such as, but not limited to, copay, out of pocket and deductible levels necessary to offset the difference between the annual premium increase and either (a) the target maximum aggregate average for 9% increase per year, (b) the target maximum 15% annual increase and/or (c) the PPACA excise tax, as the case may be.
 If after 2 weeks, the parties fail to reach agreement on the appropriate approach, Company shall have the right to implement such changes in its sole discretion, but in no case may such changes exceed the level of changes necessary to effectively restrict medical cost inflation to the aforementioned targets in the current plans.

 Additional Plan Options: Company will offer additional plan options, which could be used to further control costs and provide additional choice.
 If such plans are offered, it is agreed that the actual method of determining the cost of the plan will be created by using the blended experience of all plans, and the premiums then for each specific plan will be based on actuarial value differences between the plans.

+See Appendix 1

 Section 5

-DENTAL EXPENSE BENEFITS —
+DENTAL EXPENSE BENEFITS — see Appendix 1

 Section 6

-VISION CARE BENEFITS
+VISION CARE BENEFITS -- see Appendix 1

 401(K) RETIREMENT SAVINGS & INVESTMENT PLAN